 Hungarian spices reflect Hungary’s love of flavorful foods and the diverse influences that created its unique food culture.
 The nature of Hungarian cuisine has been influenced indirectly by countries as far away as Mexico and more directly by nearer ones like Turkey.
 Here are some of the most popular spices used in Hungary today.

 The word paprika comes from the Hungarian word for pepper, which is papar.
 The spice is made from grinding dried red chili peppers.
 No one spice is more strongly associated with a nation’s food culture than paprika is with Hungarian food.
-It is the common thread that runs through a large number of Hungarian recipes.
+It is the common thread that runs through many Hungarian recipes.

 Paprika made its way to Hungary from Mexico via the Spaniards and the Turks.
 One interesting fact about paprika in Hungary is that it has been in Europe since the 16th century and was introduced to Hungary during the period of Turkish rule from the 16th to 17th centuries; however, it was not a staple in Hungarian cuisine until the 19th century.

 It is best known for its roles in the world-famous stew called goulash and in chicken paprikash but it also shows up in dishes that are virtually unknown outside of Hungary like halaszle, which is fisherman’s soup.
 Halaszle is considered one of the hottest native European dishes.
-Hungarian paprika is intensely flavored and comes in different varieties including smokey, sweet, and hot.
+Hungarian paprika is intensely flavored and comes in different varieties, including smoky, sweet, and hot.

 Bay leaves are a key ingredient in Hungarian stuffed cabbage leaves (called toltott kaposzta) but are more often used for braised dishes.
 Bay leaves are important for the deep braised flavor of the bean soup called jokai bableves.

 A member of the carrot family, the caraway plant that provides caraway seeds grows all over Europe but mainly in the Balkans next door to Hungary.
 Caraway seeds provide a flavor similar to anise and are widely used throughout Hungarian cuisine.
-The spice shows up in favorites like goulash, the vegetable stew called fozelek and the caraway seed soup köménymagos leves.
+The spice appears in favorites like goulash, the vegetable stew called fozelek, and the caraway seed soup köménymagos leves.

-A versatile Mediterranean herb, marjoram shows up in many recipes from Central Europe including some from Hungary.
+A versatile Mediterranean herb, marjoram appears in many recipes from Central Europe, including some from Hungary.
 Marjoram has a sweeter flavor than oregano and thyme, both of which belong to the same family.
 One of the most popular Hungarian applications that use marjoram is the peppered steak dish known as tokany.
 Marjoram is also used in some goulash recipes.